JohnLCaron/rlauxe/README.md

     A listing of the groups of ballots and the number of ballots in each group is called a ballot manifest. designing and carrying out the audit so that each ballot has the correct probability of being selected involves the ballot manifest.

-(This seems to apply only to ballot comparison)

 To conduct a RLA, it is crucial to have an upper bound on the total number of ballot cards cast in the contest.

 Let NC denote an upper bound on the number of ballot cards that contain the contest.